 3. Eat sufficient protein

 Proteins are the most important building blocks for muscles.
 I recommend eating daily between 0.8 and 1.5 grams of protein per kilogram of body weight.
-That way your body is optimally supplied with this important flat stomach food.
-Chicken, eggs or low-fat yogurt are a good source of animal protein but you should be aware that they come with small amounts of saturated fat too.
+That way your body is optimally supplied with this important food for a flat belly.
+Chicken, eggs or low-fat yogurt are a good source of animal protein but you should be aware that they come with small amounts of unwanted, saturated fats too.

 The healthier approach is to consider legumes and quinoa as a fiber-rich protein source that helps you feel full throughout the day.
 Did you know that only plant foods contain the so important fiber?
 Click through to learn everything you need to know including how many grams of fiber you need per day: high-fiber foods.